|Maps:||LPI Hornsby 9130-4S 1:25000|

 From 03 Jun 2007, last checked 05 Apr 2015

-A part of the track crossed the Danger Area of the Hornsby Rifle Range.
+A part of the track previously crossed the Danger Area of the Hornsby Rifle Range.
 This section of track has now been rerouted.
-However, it does take it out of the bush and on to streets for a short section, as well as increasing the distanct/ascent, which used to be 19km/440m.
+However, it does take it out of the bush and on to streets for a short section, as well as increasing the descent/ascent, which used to be 19km/440m.

 Head out of Hornsby Station on the west side, crossing two pedestrian crossings and then the Pacific Highway at the traffic lights.
 You'll see the first of the old style Great North Walk markers.
 Turn right following the marker, and then first left into Dural St. After 200m turn right into Quarry St. Just opposite the sign for the entry to the Hornsby Mountain Bike Trail, turn left on to a foot track that leads into the bush.
 This crosses over a fire trail, and descends the Hornsby Heritage Steps, built during the Depression, down to a clearing in the Berowra Valley Bushland Park at the end of Rosemead Rd.